CartoonishVillain/Incapacitated/README.md

 * CanBreakOrInteractWithBlocks - true or false, can players while downed break or interact with blocks

+* CanJumpWhileDown - true or false, can players while downed jump

-* Slow - true or false, are incapacitated players slowed down dramatically?
+* Slow - true or false, are incapacitated players slowed down dramatically

 * Weakened - true or false, are incapacitated players weakened dramatically